 The most recent version of the ST0601 document is downloadable, and can be found on the MISB Publications website.
 It is contained within a Composite Documents Zip File.
 ST0601 and all subsequent and previous versions of MISB ST 0601 are also available at this site.

 To download the Esri FMV Add-in and geoprocessing tools for ArcGIS Desktop, go to www.esri.com/fmv.
 Depending on the version of ArcMap in use, the version compatibility is shown in the following table.
 For ArcGIS Pro, FMV is built-in as of version 2.2, but requires the Image Analyst extension.

 The following fields show typical values required if a user would like to use the Esri FMV Multiplexer geoprocessing tool to add geospatial metadata into the file.

 |Sensor Relative Azimuth||0|

-Note: The Unix Time Stamp value is 1442360000000000 and refers to microseconds since the epoch.
+Note: The Unix Time Stamp value refers to microseconds since the epoch beginning January 1, 1970.
 A web site such as Epoch Converter can convert human readable timestamps to microseconds to prepare data for the FMV Video Multiplexer geoprocessing tool.